sammuelyee/docs/cartodb-editor.md

 ### Map Metadata

 You can edit the attributes for each map to add metadata for your map.
 This is useful for keeping your maps organized and discoverable in a search, as your repository of maps increases.
-You can edit map metadata from the Map View for a selected map, or directly from your maps dashboard.
+You can edit map metadata from the Map View for a selected map.

 ####How to Edit Metadata for a Map